willie10r/rack-tracker/README.md

 - To get a better understanding of next.js.
 - Getting use to using scss/sass with next.js
 - Creating a tool that will help me and other drivers do their job's in a more timely manner.
+- Showcase my understanding of the tech that I have implemented.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>